brahmlower/cssef/README.md

+# Disclaimer #
+This project is still under heavy development.
+Feel free to use it, but know that it's state of operation may vary drastically from one commit to another.
+Once the project has reached a stable state, I'll create a stable branch for it.

 # Description #
 The Cyber Security Scoring Engine Framework (cssef) is meant to provide an easy to use framework with which to score cyber security competitions.
 There are two main components: the web frontend, and the backend scoring engine.
-The goal of the frontend is to give users (including competitors, competitions admins, and site admins) an easy to interface to interact with the the competitions white-team infrustrcture.
-For competitiors, this might extend only as far as viewing injects.
-Competition admins will be able to track competitor scores (and service status').
+The goal of the frontend is to give users (including competitors, competitions admins, and site admins) an easy to use interface to interact with the white-team infrastructure.

 ##Dependancies ##
 Web Interface: